 March 1 - The Tenure and Promotion Committee submits reports on each candidate to the Dean.
 Department Heads may schedule a meeting with the Dean to discuss the Tenure and Promotion Committee reports before recommendations are forwarded to the Superintendent.
 The Dean shall base his or her recommendation to the Superintendent on the following:

 a.
-Materials related to the candidate's annual performance evaluations, including but not limited to the candidate's personal Self-Evaluation reports and the Department Head's written annual evaluations;
+Materials related to the candidate's annual performance evaluations, including but not limited to the candidate's personal Self-Evaluation reports and the Department b.

-b.
 Any materials submitted by the candidate;